Tuufless/FFXIV-Elemental-Raid-Macros/index.en.md

 ## Macro Mate

-PC players can use the **Macro Mate** Dalamud plugin to sync to all the macros from this website. *(This is a third-party tool and goes against the Terms of Service, so use at your own risk.)*
+PC players with the [custom XIVLauncher](https://goatcorp.github.io/) can use the **Macro Mate** plugin to sync to all the macros from this website. *(This is a third-party tool and goes against the Terms of Service, so use at your own risk.)*

 Download and install the **Macro Mate** plugin, select "New" then "Subscription", and enter the following URL: